KosmosWerner/ScikitLearn.Net/README.md

 Runtime.PythonDLL = "your_path_to_python311.dll";
 ```

-Replace `"your_path_to_python311.dll"` with the actual path where `python311.dll` is located on your system.
-This setting allows Sklearn.NET to use your existing Python installation directly.
+Replace `"your_path_to_python311.dll"` with the actual path to `python311.dll` on your system.
+This allows Sklearn.NET to use your existing Python installation.

-### For a Local Python Installation
+### Installing Python Locally

-If you prefer to install Python locally, you’ll need to first install [Python.Included](https://github.com/henon/Python.Included) [Nuget](https://www.nuget.org/packages/Python.Included/3.11.6) v3.11.6.
-Then, add the following code to your program’s startup to install and configure the local Python installation:
+If you prefer a local Python installation, install [Python.Included](https://github.com/henon/Python.Included) [NuGet package](https://www.nuget.org/packages/Python.Included/3.11.6) (version 3.11.6).
+Then add the following code to initialize the environment:

 ```csharp
 using Python.Included;